Hi-Fi: The History of High-End Audio Design

-"Hi-Fi may give you a better idea of just why your friend insists that you appreciate the warmth of sound from his record player at every dinner party or why some people are willing to buy speakers from KEF that cost as much as a house."—New York Magazine Strategist
+'Hi-Fi may give you a better idea of just why your friend insists that you appreciate the warmth of sound from his record player at every dinner party or why some people are willing to buy speakers from KEF that cost as much as a house.' –New York Magazine, The Strategist

-"Gideon Schwartz's book goes on a visual journey through the innovative world of home stereo design, from the tank-like amplifiers of the ‘50s to the sleek streaming hubs of today.
+'Gideon Schwartz's book goes on a visual journey through the innovative world of home stereo design, from the tank-like amplifiers of the ‘50s to the sleek streaming hubs of today.
 Hi-Fi's 272 pages are filled with photos of iconic systems, including Bose's earliest forays into loudspeakers, and Dieter Rams' famous all-white turntable design for Braun.
-Warning: Perusing this book may result in eBay-fueled debt."—Wired Online
+Warning: Perusing this book may result in eBay-fueled debt.' – WIRED

-"A lavish photographic history to stun audiophiles who love the look, feel and sound of analog equipment."—The Globe & Mail
+'A lavish photographic history to stun audiophiles who love the look, feel and sound of analog equipment.' – Globe & Mail